 It is the goal of the 2nd Regiment to:

-c) MAINTAIN cohesive identifiable command structure capable of giving and following instructions and being able to perform a multitude of task as needs arise.
+c) MAINTAIN cohesive identifiable command structure capable of giving and following lawful instructions and being able to perform a multitude of task as needs arise.

-e) EDUCATE members with knowledge of this nation’s early history both positive and negative, and how that history reveals just how man’s will to be free, played such a powerful role in developing the firm resolve for just laws, a high respect for strict morals, and our divine right of free choice, which is the envy of every nation on earth that yearns for freedom.
+e) EDUCATE members with knowledge of this nation’s early history both positive and negative, and how that history reveals just how a person’s will to be free, played such a powerful role in developing the firm resolve for just laws, a high respect for strict morals, and our divine right of free choice, which is the envy of every nation on earth that yearns for freedom.

 f) INFORM members of local, national, and global events which would imperil the State and/or Nation and potentially interfere with the ability of our great nation to continue to operate as intended by the Constitution.